ryancramerdesign/ProcessWire/README.md

   simply uninstall the Default Admin Theme module.

-### Upgrading from ProcessWire 2.3
+### Upgrading from ProcessWire 2.2 or 2.3

 ProcessWire 2.4 has two new software requirements:

-- PHP 5.3.8+ (ProcessWire 2.3 supported PHP 5.2)
+- PHP 5.3.8+ (older versions supported PHP 5.2)
-- PDO database driver (ProcessWire 2.3 used mysqli)
+- PDO database driver (older versions only used mysqli)

 Please confirm your server meets these requirements before upgrading.
 If you are not certain, paste the following into a test PHP file and